Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 • Immediately after doing the above stops, check the rotor temperatures.
 Any rotors that are significantly cooler than others indicate a lack of braking effort on those wheels.

-2. Prepare removed calipers for return (shipment to BendixeBay is at no charge to the dealership).
+2. Prepare removed calipers for return (shipment to BendixeBay logo is at no charge to the dealership).

 Ship to Address for all Shipments: